hiiamninna/hiiamninna/README.md

 -->
 First of all,

-A girl who is interested in software development, mobile especially.
+A girl who is interested in software development.
 I like to learn more about technology.
 Like listening to music 🎶, reading a book 📚, and watching a movie 🍿.

 ✉️ : novila.ninna@gmail.com